HDG-Community/hdg-wiki-two/content/glossary.md

 - **Companionism** - Ideology among xenosophonts supporting the affini's care for themselves and the universe.
 The opposite of feralism.
 - **Compiler** - Atomic compiler (see above).
 - **Connivent** - Two or more florets who share an owner.
 See [[florets-domestication|Florets & Domestication]].
+- **Coordinator** - Specialist who maintains a wide web of contacts and intimate knowledge of local bureaucratic offices in order to provide services to ease the functions of the Compact's bureaucracy.
+These services can range from helping individuals navigate the systems to find the office for their needs to resolving inter-office disputes and facilitating inter-office collaboration to overseeing large projects as part of a committee of coordinators, such as the domestication of a planet or the construction of a new city.
 - **Coordinator** (meta) - Small team of Lorets who direct the content and operations of the HDG Guide (the site you're on).
 See [[hdg-staff|Staff & Guide Contributors]].
 - **Core** (affini) - Highly durable central organ of an affini housing all of their necessary cognitive and bodily functions.
 - **Core Cuddles** - Act of directly cuddling an affini's core, greatly increasing the sophont's exposure to the affini's biorhythm and often leaves the sophont in a blissed, dazed state, even for a time after the cuddling has ceased.